A Few Things to Consider.

 We also do not read ourselves into Scripture!
 No, I am very sorry to tell you that the story of David and Goliath is not actually about you and your problems.
 The story of David and Goliath is actually about … David and Goliath.
-Of course this does not mean that there is absolutely no value to this part of the Bible that you can not learn from or apply to your own life.
+It is also a “foreshadowing” of Christ’s victory over sin.
+Of course this does not mean that there is absolutely no value to this part of the Bible that you can learn from or apply to your own life.
 Of course you can, but to learn from it you need to correctly interpret and understand it!

 I simply want to make the point that The Holy Bible is not some strange, convoluted and over-spiritualised self help book.
 It is God’s Word!
 We are to let It shape, form and change us, we are not to shape, form and change It.

 I know this was quite a long and hefty blog post and I really hope that you are still awake and that I have not bored you into a slumber.
 But I do believe these are a few important and little known or talked about factors that needs to be considered when reading our Bibles.

 I have taken some time to write these last two blog posts so I hope to be releasing them in short succession.
 In the next post, that will hopefully not be as long and hefty, we will talk about a few practical tips about Bible reading.

 Trusted Resources I Highly Recommend!
 Please have a look.